pablozsc/concordium-snapshot/README.md

 If you are using linux systems, you will also need to set special permissions for the concordium-mainnet-node user to access the contents of the database-v4 directory using the command:
 `sudo chown 65396:65396 /var/lib/concordium-9dd9ca4d19e9393877d2c44b70f89acbfc0883c2243e5eeaecc0d1cd0503f478/data/database-v4 -R`

 In certain situations, the user may encounter the problem of corrupting the blockchain database.
 To fix the error, it is enough to delete the last blockstate-.dat and last treestate- directory, and then restart the node and wait for the remaining blocks to be synchronized.
-To not wait for synchronization, you can download the incomplete latest_blocks archive and untar it to the database-v4 directory.
+To not wait for synchronization, you can download the partial latest_blocks archive and untar it to the database-v4 directory.

 [Download archive](http://pablo-snapshot.ddns.net)